A combinatorial algorithm for computing the rank of a generic partitioned matrix with $2 \times 2$ submatrices: Matching

 \subsection{Definition and characterization}

 An edge subset $I \subseteq E$ is called a {\it matching} if

-holds for all $\alpha \beta \in I$.
-A matching $I$ is said to be {\it maximum} if $\rank A_I \geq \rank A_{I'}$ for all matchings $I'$, or equivalently, if $\rank A = \rank A_I$ holds.
+holds for any $\alpha \beta \in I$.
+A matching $I$ is said to be {\it maximum} if $\rank A_I \geq \rank A_{I'}$ for any matching $I'$, or equivalently, if $\rank A = \rank A_I$ holds.
 This matching concept generalizes bipartite matching; for a matrix $A$ of the form~\eqref{eq:A} with $1 \times 1$ blocks $\A$ and the corresponding bipartite graph $G$ to $A$, an edge subset satisfies~\eqref{eq:def matching} if and only if it is a bipartite matching of $G$.

 \cref{thm:chara} below provides a characterization of a matching $I$ and a simple combinatorial rank formula of $A_I$.
 The characterization consists of the following four conditions for an edge subset $I \subseteq E$: \begin{description} \item[(Deg)] $\deg_I(\gamma) \leq 2$ for each node $\gamma$ of $G$. \end{description} Suppose that $I$ satisfies this condition.
 Then each connected component of $I$ forms a path or a cycle.
 Thus $I$ is 2-edge-colorable, namely, there are two edge classes such that any two incident edges are in different classes.
 An edge in one color class is called a {\it $+$-edge}, and an edge in the other color class is called a {\it $-$-edge}.
 For a path component $C$ of $I$, an {\it end edge} is an edge $\alpha \beta \in C$ with $\deg_I(\alpha) = 1$ or $\deg_I(\beta) = 1$. \begin{description} \item[(Path)] For each non-isolated path component of $I$, both the end edges are rank-1. \item[(Cycle)] Each cycle component of $I$ has both a rank-1 $+$-edge and rank-1 $-$-edge. \end{description}